tmlabonte/simian/README.md

 1. Visit <https://vpn.gatech.edu/> and log in with your Georgia Tech credentials
 2. Download and install the appropriate VPN client for your machine (Windows/MacOS in the top right, Linux at the bottom)
 3. Log in to the VPN client with your Georgia Tech credentials

+#### USERS:
+4. Open `simian.cc.gatech.edu` in your browser
+5. Log in with your username and password (note: when you log in for the first time, the password you enter will be your new password)
+6. Open `simian.cc.gatech.edu/user/[username]/lab` in your browser
+7. Click Notebook to use a Jupyter notebook or Terminal to use a terminal

+#### ADMINS ONLY:
 4. If using Windows, follow [these instructions](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL
 5. Open a terminal on your local machine (via WSL if on Windows)
 6. Use the command `ssh [your Georgia Tech username]@simian.cc.gatech.edu` to access the workstation; the password is your Georgia Tech password